hashicorp/terraform-provider-azurerm/website/docs/r/vmware_cluster.html.markdown

 * `id` - The ID of the Vmware Cluster.

-* `cluster_number` - The ID number of the Vmware Cluster in this Vmware Private Cloud.
+* `cluster_number` - The number of this Vmware Cluster in its Vmware Private Cloud.

-* `hosts` - The list of host of the Vmware Cluster.
+* `hosts` - A list of host of the Vmware Cluster.

 ## Timeouts